 The wedding budget is a not-so-fun but very necessary part of planning your wedding.
-Talking about money can seem uncomfortable, but here at Bridal Musings, we're not ones to shy away from uncomfortable conversations!
+Talking about money can seem difficult, but here at Bridal Musings, we're committed to making the process as easy and stress-free as possible.

 Your Free Wedding Budget Spreadsheet

-Elizabeth, our Editor-in-Chief, and her geeky hubby have put together Bridal Musings' all-encompassing wedding budget spreadsheet template (that they used for their own wedding!) to help you and your love get to grips with your budget.
+We've put together an all-encompassing wedding budget spreadsheet template to help you and your love get to grips with your budget.
+In fact, our founders Elizabeth & Zee (an uber-geek!), used this to budget their own wedding.

 This free wedding budget spreadsheet will help you in the initial stages of wedding budgeting as you estimate how much each service & vendor will cost, right through to after you've booked your dream team of vendors and receive those ‘ final payments due' emails.

 You can clearly see how much of your wedding budget balance is available, what the actual costs are, and how much has been paid.
 We’ve also included an area to include your confirmed vendor for each item too.

 We've done all the hard work for you – all you need to do is input the info!
 And the best part is – it's absolutely free to download!